Bathgate-academy-digital/Jungle-run-backend/README.md

-The website of the Bathgate academy digital team

 Project Planning and Requirements Gathering:

     Clearly define the target audience and the age group of the children who will be participating in the maze game.